 A domestic connection is usually a single-phase, 100 amp with a neutral supply.

-A larger connection usually requires a three-phase 100-amp cable with a neutral supply.
+A larger connection usually requires a 3-phase 100-amp cable with a neutral supply.

 Don’t worry if you don’t know what this is – your account manager will discuss this with you.
 But in the meantime, here are a few more things to consider.

 An electricity meter move normally has to be carried out by your electricity provider but we can help arrange this.
 Depending on where the meter needs to be moved, you may need a new supply cable or an extension to the existing cable.

 You’ll need a supply upgrade if you need more power.
 We will need to determine whether your existing cable is suitable and if the local network has the capacity.
 You may need a larger cable fitting.